MoinUddin005/laptop-website/README.md

 - bootstrap & react-bootstrap

 ## Project Description
-- provide a digital traveling service.
+- provide a Brand new service.
-- this is a Traveler website.anyone can take any sevice from this site.
+- this is a Laptop world website.anyone can take any sevice from this site.
 - every viewable all places and our all service providing website.
 - There has some private route where you can't enter without login
 - After login you are redirect automaticaly to home page or as your footprint